Home >Pregnancy 0 -12 weeks

-As your baby develops and your bump gets bigger, it puts more and more pressure on your body.
-And this extra strain can lead to pregancy pains such as backache and stomach discomfort.
-If you are concerned, get checked out by your midwife or doctor...Read moreStomach pains in pregnancy
+As your baby develops and your bump gets bigger, your body changes to adapt to this.
+This extra strain can commonly lead to pregnancy pains such as backache and abdominal discomfort.
+If you are concerned, get checked out by your midwife or doctor to...Read moreStomach pains in pregnancy

 What our mums are saying in our forums

 Hi all, Im 32 and married and this is my first pregnancy I am 20+3 and I have been very ...

 hiya I'm 17 weeks pregnant and I've pretty much had non stop head aches re...